allenai/allennlp/CONTRIBUTING.md

 If your code fails one of these checks, you will be expected to fix your pull request before it is considered.

-You can run most of these tests locally with `./scripts/verify.py --all`, which will be faster than waiting for cloud systems to run tests.
+You can run most of these tests locally with `./scripts/verify.py`, which will be faster than waiting for cloud systems to run tests.

 ### Do you have a suggestion for an enhancement?